vortexkd/Resist-Button-Chrome/Readme.md

 the resist button and how much was totally not-spent as a result.
 If this is done it would still be purely for the user's own benefit and not shared / sold.

+## Help wanted
+Mobile app users are probably far more prevalent than chrome users.
+Any ideas on how similar functionality can be implemented for apps?